 - 1. Will be acquainted with literature of Contemporary Indian English Literature. - 2.
 Will be aware of the different genres employed by Contemporary Indian English Writers. - 3.
 Will sharpen their critical reading skill. - 4.
-Will be familiar with the various themes and narrative techniques of the Contemporary Indian English writers.

-04 Hours per week.
+Will be familiar with the various themes and narrative techniques of the Contemporary Indian English writers. - 3.
+Number of hours: 04 Hours per week.